worldcoin/world-id-contracts/README.md

 ## Usage

 Since only members of a group can claim the airdrop, you'll need to add some entries to your Semaphore group first.
-You'll need to generate an identity commitment (which you can do through the [@zk-kit/identity](https://github.com/appliedzkp/zk-kit/tree/main/packages/identity) or [semaphore-rs](https://github.com/worldcoin/semaphore-rs) SDKs).
-Once you have one, add it to the group by calling `Semaphore.addMember(YOUR_GROUP_ID, IDENTITY_COMMITMENT)`.
+End-users will need to generate an identity commitment (which can be done through the [@zk-kit/identity](https://github.com/appliedzkp/zk-kit/tree/main/packages/identity) or [semaphore-rs](https://github.com/worldcoin/semaphore-rs) SDKs).
+Once they have one, you can add it to the group by calling `Semaphore.addMember(YOUR_GROUP_ID, IDENTITY_COMMITMENT)`.

-Once you have an identity that belongs to the configured group, you should generate a nullifier hash and a proof for it (you should use the [@zk-kit/protocols](https://github.com/appliedzkp/zk-kit/tree/main/packages/protocols) or [semaphore-rs](https://github.com/worldcoin/semaphore-rs) SDKs for this, making sure to use the address you want your tokens sent to as the signal).
-Once you have both, you can claim your aidrop by calling `SemaphoreAirdrop.claim(RECEIVER_ADDRESS, NULLIFIER_HASH, SOLIDITY_ENCODED_PROOF)`.
+Once users have identities included on the configured group, they should generate a nullifier hash and a proof for it (which can be done through the [@zk-kit/protocols](https://github.com/appliedzkp/zk-kit/tree/main/packages/protocols) or [semaphore-rs](https://github.com/worldcoin/semaphore-rs) SDKs, using the address who will receive the tokens as the signal).
+Once they have both, they can claim the aidrop by calling `SemaphoreAirdrop.claim(RECEIVER_ADDRESS, NULLIFIER_HASH, SOLIDITY_ENCODED_PROOF)`.

 You can see the complete flow in action on the [SemaphoreAirdrop tests](./src/test/SemaphoreAirdrop.t.sol).